Moon Ga-young

-Early life
+Early life and education

 Moon was born on July 10, 1996, in Karlsruhe, Baden-Württemberg, Germany, to South Korean parents as the second daughter of two siblings.
 Her father, who majored in physics, and her mother, who studied music (piano), met as international students in Germany and got married.
 In 2005, her family moved back to South Korea when she was in third grade of elementary school.

 Moon graduated from an all-girls middle school and high school.
 Moon is also fluent in German and English as a result of her time in Germany.
 She can also play the piano, flute, and perform ballet.
+In November 2014, Moon successfully completed her college scholastic test.
+By January 2015, she enrolled as a freshman in the Class of '15 at Sungkyunkwan University.
+She chose to study in the Department of Theater and Film to pursue her passion for acting and classical literature.

 Career

 2005–2010: Early career as child actress and model

-Moon was scouted in the street as a child model for a clothing magazine while her mother pushed her in a stroller in Germany.
-Upon returning to South Korea in 2005, Moon's uncle and mother submitted photos of her and her older sister for a modeling contest just for fun.
-However, Moon was chosen as a model for children fashion catalogue.
+Moon was first scouted as a child model for a clothing magazine in Germany while being pushed in a stroller by her mother.
+Upon the family's return to South Korea in 2005, her mother and uncle submitted photos of Moon and her older sister to a modeling contest.
+While the submission was intended as a casual gesture, Moon was subsequently selected as a model for a children's fashion catalog.

-Beginning her acting career in 2006, Moon was a child actress who appeared in both film and television.
-Her initial debut was in the 2006 film Bloody Reunion.
-She slowly made notable appearances on big screen, lending her voice to Black House (2007) and taking on minor roles in Shadows in the Palace (2007), Our Town (2007), and Do You See Seoul?
+In 2006, Moon began her career as child actress a child actress, debuting in the film Bloody Reunion.
+She appeared in several film projects over the following years, providing her voice for Black House (2007) and appearing in minor roles in Shadows in the Palace (2007), Our Town (2007), and Do You See Seoul?
 (2008).

-Subsequently, she embarked on a series of television drama projects, commencing with the 2007 drama Hometown over the Hill, followed by Bitter Sweet Life (2008), Ja Myung Go (2009), Friend, Our Legend (2009), The Reputable Family (2010), and Bad Guys (2010).
-She actively worked as a child actor alongside Yeo Jin-goo, Kim Yoo-jung, and Kim So-hyun.
-However, during middle school, she experienced a significant growth spurt of over 10 centimeters and took a break from acting, both willingly and partially, because she became too tall for child roles.
+Concurrently, she appeared in a series of television dramas, starting with Hometown over the Hill (2007) and continuing with Bitter Sweet Life (2008), Ja Myung Go (2009), Friend, Our Legend (2009), The Reputable Family (2010), and Bad Guy (2010).
+Throughout this period, she was an active child performer alongside peers such as Yeo Jin-goo, Kim You-jung, and Kim So-hyun.
+During middle school, she took a hiatus from acting, both by choice and due to casting difficulties, after a growth spurt of over 10 centimeters made her physically too tall for traditional child roles.